Act of Valor: Plot

 On the amphibious assault ship USS Bonhomme Richard, Rorke is informed that the intelligence recovered confirms Shabal and Christo were working together.
 Shabal seeks to bring jihad to the U.S., while Christo provides the routes for smuggling drugs and people into the U.S. Ajay and Ray are sent to Somalia, where an arms transfer involving Shabal is taking place.
 The remaining SEALs, comprising Rorke, Dave, Sonny and Weimy, stay in the U.S. in case the terrorists make it in.
 Miller himself has been reassigned to SEAL Team Four, hunting for Christo somewhere on the oceans.
 Lieutenant Rorke gives Dave a letter to give to his family in case he is killed.

 Shabal and sixteen terrorists are found to be on an island off Baja California, where the SEALs act to secure the island, killing eight terrorists.
 Shabal and eight others escape.
 Elsewhere, in the South Pacific, SEAL Team Four captures Christo and interrogate him, learning that Shabal's plot is to outdo the September 11 attacks.

 The SEALs are informed that Shabal is en route to the U.S. via tunnels underneath a milk factory, and are ordered to link up with Mexican Special Forces and neutralize the remaining targets.
-Arriving at the factory, the SEALs and Mexican forces launch an assault there, engaging numerous Mexican cartel and Shabal's terrorists in the process.
+Arriving at the factory, the SEALs and Mexican forces launch an assault there, engaging numerous Mexican cartel members and Shabal's terrorists in the process.
 During the gunfight, a combatant throws a grenade, and Rorke sacrifices himself by diving on it to save his team before it detonates, killing him.
 Dave pursues the terrorists and shoots them as they try to escape through the tunnels.
-He is then shot several times and gravely wounded by Shabal, who is intercepted and killed by Sonny before he could execute Dave.
+He is then shot several times and gravely wounded by Shabal, who is intercepted and killed by Sonny before he can execute Dave.